It All Started with a Note

 "Are you okay?"
 Yassen sounded worried.

 Yassen chuckled.
-"Don't be."
+"Don't be embarrassed."
 Then he sobered.
 "Jack, earlier I told you that you were the one that stopped me from poisoning myself."

 Jack looked up.
 "Yes, and if you'd explain that'd be nice.
 I'm sort of confused about it."

-"You entered it, of course.
+"You entered it fully, of course.
 That was when you stopped being just a young woman that I'd rescued from my old employers.
 You became a friend.
 Then, in Venice, at that bus stop where I told you we were going to France, I realized that you made me smile.
 More than once.
 I haven't smiled more than once in the past three years, and you made me do it more than ten times in three days.
-And with that realization came the one that told me that to me at least, you weren't just a friend anymore."
+And with that realization came the one that told me that you weren't just a friend anymore."

-Jack was confused at this point.
+Jack was confused by his uncharacteristic roundabout explanation at this point.
 "What are you trying to say?"

 The statement made Jack gasp slightly, and she felt a happy glow inside her.
 "Really?"
 She asked breathlessly.
 The Russian just nodded.
+That explained the roundabout explanation.
 Jack stood and sat on the couch next to him, still holding the makeshift icepack to her forehead.
 "I think that I love you, too," Jack said in a quiet, almost shy, voice.
-That was new for her, usually she wasn't shy.
+That was new for her; usually she wasn't shy.

 Yassen slowly smiled, moving closer to Jack and putting an arm around her.
 Jack blushed and dropped her hand, the one holding the icepack, to her lap.
-"Oh, just kiss already," they both heard someone mutter.
+"Oh, just kiss her already," they both heard someone mutter.
 They looked up to see Alex and Sabina peeking down the stairs.
 Alex put a hand over his mouth and looked abashed and sly at the same time as Sabina shot him a guilty glare.
 Yassen looked at Jack, carefully reached into her icepack and grabbed an ice-cube.
-Then, still smiling, he stood and threw the small projectile at Alex.
-It connected with Alex's forehead, making him wince, and both he and Sabina retreated.
+Then, with appraising eyes on the distance between him and the stairs, he stood and threw the small projectile at Alex.
+It connected with Alex's forehead, making him wince, and both he and Sabina retreated quickly.

 "Sorry about that," Jack said apologetically.
 "He's only fifteen."